Nikephoros I: Campaigns against the Arabs and Bulgars

 Irene abolished several economic policies enacted by the Isaurians to sustain the Byzantine military, including the taxing of soldiers' widows to compensate for the loss of a fully-equipped soldier, if their household were to continue receiving a pension and tax exemptions.
-Thus, there was a manpower shortage by 809/810 which forced Nikephoros to decree that rural peasants be enlisted and equipped at the expense of their fellow villagers—a policy which drew harsh criticism from Theophanes the Confessor who numbered it among Nikephoros' "vexations".
-In 809, near the river Struma, the Bulgars captured the wagon of the rogai (cash renumeration for the Byzantine military), which contained 79,200 nomismata.
+Thus, there was a manpower shortage by 809/810 which forced Nikephoros to decree that rural peasants be enlisted and equipped at the expense of their fellow villagers—a policy which drew harsh criticism from Theophanes the Confessor who numbered it among Nikephoros's "vexations".
+In 809, near the river Struma, the Bulgars captured the wagon of the rogai (cash remuneration for the Byzantine military), which contained 79,200 nomismata.
 In 811, the Arabs captured the rogai of the Armeniac Theme which totalled to 93,600 nomismata.
 The payment of rogai was vital for the military and so the wagon was a key target for enemy capture.

 In 811, Nikephoros launched an invasion of Bulgaria and was initially successful against Khan Krum and his armies, and sacked the Bulgarian capital, Pliska.
 The Chronicle of Michael the Syrian, a 12th-century patriarch of the Syrian Jacobites, describes the brutality and atrocities committed by Nikephoros: "Now Nicephorus went with a large force against the Bulghars.
 He reached the capital city of their kingdom and caused great destruction, to the point that he threw their little children on the ground and mercilessly drove over them with his threshing wagons."
-As Nikephoros' forces were returning to Byzantium, the imperial army was ambushed and annihilated in the Varbitsa Pass at the Battle of Pliska by Krum.
+As Nikephoros's forces were returning to Byzantium, the imperial army was ambushed and annihilated in the Varbitsa Pass at the Battle of Pliska by Krum.
 Nikephoros perished in the battle, and Krum is said to have had his head severed and used his skull as a drinking cup.
 The defeat was disastrous for Byzantine morale and for the political stability of the Empire.